Practical Implementation

 givenName

-for the first name, familyName
+for the first name,familyName

-defines how data in a verifiable credential is interpreted, allowing systems that follow W3C and DIF standards to process the information coherently.We invite you to continue exploring how to create and manage verifiable credentials using tools such as the Extrimian documentation and IDConnect and demo videos (Issuer and Verifier), where you will find valuable resources for managing Decentralized Identifiers (DID) and Verifiable Credentials (VC).
+We invite you to continue exploring how to create and manage verifiable credentials using tools such as the Extrimian documentation and IDConnect and demo videos (Issuer and Verifier), where you will find valuable resources for managing Decentralized Identifiers (DID) and Verifiable Credentials (VC).